rinconm/CCMI_Test/README.md

 # CCMI_Test
- Embedded code to test the TI Hercules LAUNCHXL2-570LC43 / RM57Lx on the Central Control Module Interface (CCMI) PCB designed by Anteater Electric Racing (AER)'s Electronics Team
+ Embedded code to test the TI Hercules LAUNCHXL2-570LC43 / RM57Lx on the Central Control Module Interface (CCMI) PCB designed by UCI's Anteater Electric Racing (AER)'s Electronics Subteam

 ## Folder and File Contents
 source: The location for the source code that executes functions.\